Multirious/bevy_tween/README.md

   - Closure
   - Or implement one your self!
 - Animate at any complexity
-  - Simple animations.
-A singular tween perhaps.
-  - Complex animations.
-Maybe hundreds of parameters.
-- Events
-  - At tween ends
-  - At arbitary time (with custom data).
+- Events at arbitary time (with custom data).
 - Timer
   - Looping
   - Fastforward or Rewind